Leisure Suit Larry: Original series

 Leisure Suit Larry gained notoriety not just for its adult-themed content but also as a symbol of the rampant issue of software piracy.
 The scale of piracy was such that, according to Sierra, sales of hint books for the game at one point surpassed the sales of the game itself.
 Moreover, pirated versions of Leisure Suit Larry carried an unexpected threat: computer viruses.
 Banks in Switzerland, Germany, and England experienced significant data losses after employees, in ill-advised attempts to play pirated versions on work computers, introduced these viruses into their systems.

-Recognized as one of 1988's best-selling games by the Software Publishers Association, sales of Leisure Suit Larry in the Land of the Lounge Lizards surpassed 250,000 copies in its first year; the first three installments each sold more than their predecessors their initial 90 days of release.
+Recognized as one of 1988's best-selling games by the Software Publishers Association, sales of Leisure Suit Larry in the Land of the Lounge Lizards surpassed 250,000 copies in its first year; the first three installments each sold more than their predecessors during their initial 90 days of release.
 However, by the time Leisure Suit Larry 5: Passionate Patti Does a Little Undercover Work was released, sales began to plateau.
 Leisure Suit Larry: Love for Sail!, despite critical acclaim and a booming home PC market, only sold around 280,000 copies—a figure below expectations for a mid-90s flagship game, and insufficient to recoup the millions spent on development and manufacturing.

 Following its acquisition by CUC International in 1996, Lowe's relationship with Sierra underwent significant changes.
 The adult content of the series became a source of contention within the conglomerate, especially within the conservative business culture of its educational software division, Davidson & Associates.
 Furthermore, Ken Williams, who had been a fervent supporter of designers with a strong vision for their games, left the company that same year.
 This departure left Lowe without a key advocate.

 In 1998, while Leisure Suit Larry 8: Lust in Space was getting underway, Sierra decided to halt production.
 Subsequent Larry games were released without Lowe's involvement.
 Lowe, who was on contract rather than a salaried position at Sierra, did not design any more Leisure Suit Larry games.